The Last Days of Pompeii (1935 film): Production

 While honeymooning in Europe, Cooper visited Pompeii's ruins and felt inspired to produce a movie depicting the volcanic eruption that devastated the city.
 The Last Days of Pompeii, along with She, were part of a two-picture agreement with Cooper, with the initial agreement stating that each film would be made for $1 million each.
 However, in pre-production, RKO informed him of budget changes, stating that he would now have to shoot the two films for a combined $1 million rather than $1 million each.
 Cooper stated that he "cheated a lot" on She to direct more money into Pompeii.
 According to a blurb in the January 23, 1934, issue of The New York Times, the film was originally supposed to be filmed in color.
 It cost $818,000 to make.

 Although inspired by the novel of the same name by Edward Bulwer-Lytton, the film has nothing to do with the book.
-The film's plot compresses the time between Christ's death and Vesuvius's eruption into 10-20 years.
+The film's plot compresses the time between Christ's death and Vesuvius's eruption into 10–20 years.
 Ruth Rose wrote the screenplay, which drew elements from a story by James Creelman and Melville Baker.
 The story was meant to imitate DeMille's religious epics, like The Sign of the Cross in scope and grandiosity.

 Willis O'Brien supervised the special effects for the climactic eruption scene.
-According to an article published in the Manila-based Tribune, large sets were constructed for the film, including a reporudction of the Temple of Jupiter with part of the Pompeiian forum, as well as the Pompeiian arena.
+According to an article published in the Manila-based Tribune, large sets were constructed for the film, including a reproduction of the Temple of Jupiter with part of the Pompeiian forum, as well as the Pompeiian arena.
 The house of a wealthy Roman was reconstructed for the film.
 Many of these sets were destroyed on-camera as part of the final eruption scenes.
 For the destruction of the temple of Jupiter, four high speed cameras recorded twenty special effects technicians who destroyed the set using wires and rods.

 Historical accuracy was not a priority for the production.
 The recently established film production code required that the inclusion of violence include moral messaging, which may explain the film's Christian message.
 Last Days includes a final repentance by Marcus that seems designed to align with a rule that wrongdoers in movies reform if they have a happy ending.
 One contemporary American review noticed a conspicuous lack of sexual material for a film set in a Roman vacation town.
 A direct mailing campaign promoting the film targeted clergymen and teachers.